 Big Bottle Of Beer From A Shop: $0.36 (You can bring store-bought beers into restaurants and some bars!)

-Since we rarely went out to the bar, our drinking costs during nights out were quite low.
+Since we rarely went out to the bar, and large bottles of beer only cost $0.36, our drinking costs during nights out were quite low.

 Total Cost: $17/month

-We had the best internet you could have in Yangzhou (which wasn’t saying much), we each had a cell phone on a pay-as-you-go plan.
-I know it’s hard to believe, but we even had hot water, heat and air conditioning.
+We had the best internet you could have in Yangzhou (which wasn’t saying much), we each had a cell phone on a pay-as-you-go talk & text plan.
+Plus, we paid for hot water, heat and air conditioning.

 Electric Bill: $50/month